On Friday 20th March 2020 the Chancellor Rishi Sunak announced a welcome measure for employers who are unable to pay staff.

-Many employers and business owners I have been speaking to have been working hard to find ways to keep as many staff as possible in employment and pay during this time.
-No one wanted to make redundancies or put staff on unpaid leave and therefore the news that businesses can keep staff on the books and in pay up, to 80% (100% if employers want and are able to pay the difference) is a huge relief.
+Many employers and business owners I had been speaking to prior to the announcement had been working hard to find ways to keep as many staff as possible in employment and pay during this time.
+No one wanted to make redundancies or put staff on unpaid leave and therefore the news that businesses can keep staff on the books and in pay up, to 80% (100% if employers want and are able to pay the difference) was a huge relief.

 If you have any other questions please let me know: [email protected] or for a free initial telephone call contact the office on 01983 897003, 023 8098 2006, 01722 653001 or 020 3470 0007.

 Key updates to note about the scheme as at 17th April 2020

 The qualifying date for employment for the furlough scheme has been changed from the 28th February 2020 to the 19th March 2020.
 This means that anyone employed on or before the 19th March 2020 and which were notified to HMRC on an RT1 submission on or before the 19th March 2020 are now eligible for the scheme.

 The original date of the 28th February 2020 was set to prevent fraudulent claims, but after many stories emerged of people who fell into this ‘limbo’ period having started work between 28th February – 20th March (when the scheme was announced), the government have extended it.

 If you have someone who falls into this timescale of starting work for you and you have terminated employment or put on unpaid leave then you can now re-employ them and furlough them and make a claim for 80% of their pay (as long as you had completed the RT1 for HMRC before the 19th March 2020).